Alexander Campbell (dancer)

-Alexander Campbell (born 1986) is an Australian ballet dancer who is currently a principal dancer in the Royal Ballet at Covent Garden, London.
+Alexander Campbell (born 1986) is an Australian ballet dancer and educator.
+He is the artistic director of the Royal Academy of Dance, and formerly a principal dancer with the Royal Ballet.

-Campbell is well known not just in dancing circles.
-His father is Alan Campbell, who was a selector and manager for Cricket New South Wales, and State Director of Coaching for 20 years.
-Campbell could have pursued cricket as a career but decided to concentrate on ballet when he turned 14.
-However, thanks to his cricketing lineage, he has become a spokesperson for men in ballet, regularly appearing as a guest speaker on cricket programs, and has been an advisor to the England and Wales Cricket Board’s (ECB) training programs.
-More recently (in June 2017), Campbell was appointed an ambassador for the Royal Academy of Dance and Marylebone Cricket Club joint project to encourage more boys to take up ballet and more girls to take up cricket.
-He aims to help demystify and normalize ballet as an occupation for men.
+Campbell has become a spokesperson for men in ballet, appearing as a guest speaker on cricket programs, and has been an advisor to the England and Wales Cricket Board's (ECB) training programs.
+In June of 2017, Campbell was appointed an ambassador for the Royal Academy of Dance and Marylebone Cricket Club joint project to encourage and normalize more boys to take up ballet and more girls to take up cricket.

 Early life

 Alexander Campbell was born in Sydney, Australia in 1986.
-He was attracted to ballet at the age of five after seeing the work of his grandmother who was a ballet teacher at the time.
+His father is Alan Campbell, a selector and manager for Cricket New South Wales and State Director of Coaching for 20 years.
 Both his maternal grandmother and grandfather, Valma Briggs and Mario Desva, had been professional dancers with Ballet Rambert in London.

 Campbell, although training under Nicholina Kuner at the Academy Ballet school on the east side of Sydney, at first viewed ballet as a hobby alongside his participation in the sport of cricket.
 By the age of 14, both ballet and cricket were his passions.
-Realizing that progress to a professional career in either discipline meant he had to concentrate on just one, he later said, ‘I struggled with the decision for a long time but my love for ballet and the opportunity to do something that seemed unusual for a kid from Sydney was enticing.’
+Realizing that progress to a professional career in either discipline meant he had to concentrate on just one, he later said, 'I struggled with the decision for a long time but my love for ballet and the opportunity to do something that seemed unusual for a kid from Sydney was enticing.'

-As his training progressed, Campbell was influenced by the performance style of Mikhail Baryshnikov and described him as "a massive inspiration."
+As his training progressed, Campbell was inspired by the performance style of Mikhail Baryshnikov.

 Awards

-In 2002, Campbell won the McDonald's Ballet Scholarship at the Sydney Eisteddfod￼ enabling him to approach the Royal Ballet Upper School in London.
+In 2002, Campbell won the McDonald's Ballet Scholarship at the Sydney Eisteddfod enabling him to approach the Royal Ballet Upper School in London.
 In 2003, he auditioned for the school and was offered a place.
 In that same year, he was a finalist in the Prix de Lausanne and won the Genee International Ballet Competition.